-You want start taking DHEA because you heard it helps improve egg quality?
+You were thinking about taking DHEA because you heard it helps with fertility?

-Or you’ve read in the internet forum how DHEA helped many women improve egg quality?
+Maybe you’ve read in the internet forum how DHEA helped many women improve their egg quality and get pregnant?

-You feel ready to take it or have already bought DHEA from a well-known manufacturer, but now you feel there are still things about DHEA which you would like to know?
+Or you have already bought DHEA from a well-known manufacturer, but now you feel there are still things which you would like to know before you start supplementing?

 I often get asked whether DHEA itself is a hormone, as most women feel uneasy with that word and would not supplement any hormones.
 As you may have already realized, the answer is: YES and NO.